TrackPolitics logoTrackPolitics

 Notable Positions

-• Supports trade union powers and workers' rights protections
+• Supports workers' rights protections and the powers of trade unions

 Financial Interests

-Declared interests include miscellaneous (two entries), land and property (within or outside the UK), and visits outside the UK.
+She has four declared financial interests: two miscellaneous entries, one land and property (within or outside the UK), and one entry for visits outside the UK.

 Generated 21 February 2026